coffebar/waybar-module-pacman-updates/README.md

 `--network-interval-seconds` - interval to run checkupdates with network usage.

+`--tooltip-align-columns` - format tooltip as a table using given monospaced font.

 ### How to hide the module when there are no updates available

 ##### waybar config